Kiss of Life

 IBT: As a zombie fanatic myself, I though your Zombie mythology was refreshing

-.
+and fascinating.
 How did you get from brain eating zombies to the Differently

 DW: Thank you.